 Who Is Squeezetoy (my TF2 identity):

-at I am a girl!
+I based my identity on the fact that I am a girl!
 It is a fact that I wanted to be known, yet I wanted a profile that would show I am good at the game, and I demand respect.

 Squeezetoy identity was developed through Battlefield 1942, when we went and competed at Fragapalooza, making it to the semi finals!
-Then it made it's way through UT with the [USSR] clan which I competed with and we did quite well for a
+Then it made it's way through UT with the [USSR] clan which I competed with and we did quite well for about a year.
+Now it finds it's way into TF2 where I hope to stay for a while.

 My character of choice is the engineer, I love playing defense, however, it is a slow job at times and I am easily bored.
-The Soldier is something else I can handle, due to my years
+The Soldier is something else I can handle, due to my years of playing UT Instagib, I've developed my aim and can handle the rockets.

 I've recently found my skill at being a medic.
 I never enjoyed that class until I found that I excelled at this task over all the others.
 Being a medic usually brings me to the top of the team, I die a lot less and it's uber-fun.